Am0rphous/Awesome/README.md

 ## Tools
 - [Inventory Hunter](https://github.com/EricJMarti/inventory-hunter) - Get notified as soon as your next CPU, GPU, or game console is in stock.
   ### Hex
+  - [ImHex](https://github.com/WerWolv/ImHex) - A Hex Editor for Reverse Engineers, Programmers and people that value their eye sight when working at 3 AM.
   - [vxHexEditor](https://github.com/EUA/wxHexEditor) - [www.wxhexeditor.org](http://www.wxhexeditor.org/)

 ## Looking for projects and courses?